-General: This class required an exhibitor to execute, in concert with their horse, a pattern allowing the judge to evaluate their ability to lead, turn, back, and stop their horse in a safe, precise, smooth, and efficient manner.
+General: This class requires an exhibitor to execute, in concert with their horse, a pattern allowing the judge to evaluate their ability to lead, turn, back, and stop their horse in a safe, precise, smooth, and efficient manner.
 While showing, the exhibitor will be evaluated on their ability to maintain poise and confidence, as well as a functional and natural body position.
 Although not a halter class, the exhibitor will be required to present the horse in a safe and effective set-up for inspection.
-The conformation of the horse is not to be judged.
+The conformation of the horse is not to be judged, since the horse is considered a means of displaying the abilities of the showman.
 The horse may be set-up in either a square or split stance, with neither being preferred or penalized.
 In addition to showing, the exhibitor is also judged on the grooming and condition of the horse, as well as correctness and neatness of appointments and tack.
 Judges may assess conformation and general horsemanship knowledge through individual questioning, although the same questions must be posed to each exhibitor.